Jumping into one of my former students, huge smile on the last day of the show gave me the impression that

 flourished.
 “We will not miss this show even if a bitter winter is ensuing back in our country,” a visiting Korean grooming official said.
 This was her first time in the Philippines and it suddenly dawned

-on her why there is a large Korean population living in the Philippines. had fun exchanging observations and anecdotes about different dog breeds with her, simply because I wanted to
+on her why there is a large Korean population living in the Philippines.
+I had fun exchanging observations and anecdotes about different dog breeds with her, simply because I wanted to

 know what difference having four seasons in a year makes for serious dog owners back in Korea.
-Obviously it helps having a modern economy and
+Obviously it helps having a modern economy and a high standard of living.
+Yet, she had no complaints at all about the way the Philippines hosted the 2017 Circuit Show.

 Having been present last year for two of the four days of the show, this year, I made sure I attended the show

 for all four days.
 I realize that adrenaline seldom dies down even if your entries do not perform in the early parts of the circuit.
-On the other hand, it is indeed a motivation to stay and see the whole circuit show through that surprising
+On the other hand, it is indeed a motivation to stay and see the whole circuit show through that surprising pays off handsomely in the end.
+Local personalities leave their daily routine behind and spend entire eight hours each day inside the coliseum—and that simply is the minimum requirement it takes to produce champion dogs.

 Local dog owners, along with their staff members and dog handlers, say that they learn so much each year